Worthing – St Mary, Broadwater

 Pulpit: C19 stone with dark marble shafts by C Hide (3 p5), replacing a C17 one now at Holy Trinity, Worthing.

-Reredos: 1855, by the restorer of the chancel, with elaborate blank arcading with marble shafts (B 13 ibid).
-As befits the Evangelical leanings of Worthing at the time, the Ten Commandments are incorporate
+Reredos: 1855, stated to be by the restorer of the chancel, with elaborate blank arcading with marble shafts (B 13 ibid).
+As befits the Evangelical leanings of Worthing at the time, the Ten Commandments are incorporated.

 Royal Arms: (South transept) George III. unpainted iron, dating from before 1802.